At.mosphere

 Is At.mosphere good for a special occasion?

 Yes, straightforwardly.
 Level 122 of the Burj Khalifa at 1,450 feet is a setting that does the occasion-marking work before a dish arrives.
 Star Wine List ranked it in their top picks for 2024 and 2025, which adds credibility to the wine programme if that matters for your celebration.
-The main risk is that the room elevation becomes the entire conversation — go in expecting that, and it delivers.
+The main risk is that the room elevation becomes the entire conversation — go in expecting that, it delivers.

 What should I wear to At.mosphere?

 A fine-dining room at the top of the world's tallest building calls for formal or business-formal dress as a baseline.
-Shorts, trainers, and casual beachwear are very likely to be turned away.
+Shorts, trainers, casual beachwear are very likely to be turned away.
 If you're unsure, err toward a suit or evening wear — this is a room where being underdressed will be noticeable.

 Does At.mosphere handle dietary restrictions?